nliu-cfs/FPT_toolkit/README.md

-# Fire Propagation Tree Toolkit (FPT)
+# Fire Propagation Tree Toolkit (FPT) - Generating fire propagation tree graphs and fireplain data datasets from the fire growth model outputs

 ## Overview
-This repository provides a toolkit for post-processing and analyzing outputs from wildfire growth models, with a focus on the Canadian Burn-P3 model.
-The main script, `FPT.py`, processes simulation outputs, constructs fire spread graphs, and generates scenario-based outputs for further analysis.
+This repository provides a toolkit for generating the fire propagation tree graphs and fireplain sets from the wildfire growth model outputs.
+The main script, `FPT.py`, processes the fire growth model outputs and generates the fire propagation tree graphs.

 ## Citation Notice
-**If you use this code or its outputs in your research, please cite our journal article. **
+Yemshanov, D., Liu, N., Neilson, E., Thompson, D., Koch F. In review.
+A graph-based optimization framework for firebreak planning in wildfire-prone landscapes.
+Ecological Informatics.

 ## Installation
 1. Clone this repository: